 Connect Apache Kafka® to Aiven for ClickHouse®

-To deliver data from Apache Kafka® topics to a ClickHouse database for efficient querying and analysis, create a ClickHouse sink connector.
+Need to deliver data from Apache Kafka® topics to a ClickHouse database for efficient querying and analysis?
+Use a ClickHouse sink connector.

 Aiven for ClickHouse service integrations are available for Startup plans and higher.